MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 - Buy a Microsoft 365 Business plan and Microsoft 365 Business Voice
 - Buy an Enterprise E1 or E3 plan and Microsoft 365 Business Voice
 - Buy an Enterprise E1 or E3 plan and add voice features individually
-- Buy an Enterprise E5 license, which includes voice features
+- Buy an Enterprise E5 plan, which includes voice features

 For Microsoft 365 Business Voice, you have two options to choose from: